Daniel-mon-Goose/SteamFilesPatcher/README.md

 ### `ContextInterface` class

-The patcher works with contexts which should implement `ContextInterface` class ().
+The patcher works with contexts which should implement `ContextInterface` class.
 The module `context` has the `KF1Context` implementation example.

 `ContextInterface` provides 3 properties which have to be overridden: